openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

          :language: python
          :fragment: [compression_4bit]

-Refer to the article about :doc:`4-bit weight quantization <./weight-compression/4-bit-weight-quantization>` for more details.
+Refer to the article about
+:doc:`4-bit weight quantization <./weight-compression/4-bit-weight-quantization>`
+for more details.

+Once the model has been optimized, it is ready for compilation and inference.
+The model can also be :ref:`saved into a compressed format <save_pretrained>`, resulting in a smaller binary file.

 The table below summarizes the benefits and trade-offs for each compression type in terms of memory reduction, speed gain, and accuracy loss.